fabian-bouche-liferay/markdown-editor/README.md

 Where `externalReferenceCode` is the ERC of the document from the site's document library.

 It's limited to documents from the current site for the moment.

+## Required permissions

+For each object field with an image, the viewer must have the associated Download permission.

+And in addition to that, we have to give `Guest` the `View` permission against the object definition.

+The reason is there is a required call to dynamically get the `restContextPath` of the Object Definition so as to call the Object's REST API.